+- 75 Recycled Art Projects for Kids

 - A comprehensive A to Z list of easy upcycling ideas to inspire.

 - Reusing Everyday Materials

-- Useful and Easy Upcycling Ideas
+- A collection of upcycling ideas!

-When you have no use for an item anymore, another means for reuse is to give it to someone who can make use of it; one person's trash is another person's treasure. finding a way to reuse and donate unwanted items positively contributes to our communities in a number of ways.
-A couple of the many benefits that donating unwanted items reduces preventable goods from going into the landfills and helps those in need
+When you have no use for an item anymore, another means for reuse is to give it to someone who can make use of it; one person's trash is another's treasure.
+Finding a way to reuse and donate unwanted items positively contributes to our communities in a number of ways.
+A couple of the many benefits that donating unwanted items reduces preventable goods from going into landfills and helps those in need.

 In terms of environmental benefits, reuse allows more people to enjoy the same products without demanding the energy and natural resources to manufacture new ones.
-This also prevents various forms of land, water and air pollution, including greenhouse gases, often associated with the manufacturing process.
+This also prevents various forms of land, water, and air pollution, including greenhouse gases, often associated with the manufacturing process.